Aurignacian Night

 Behind him, the adults spoke in low voices, working flint and softening hide with reindeer tallow.
 They rehashed old news from other valleys, other winters.
 The fire spat resin; the air was fat and smoke and damp furs.
 It was late.
-When they spoke like this, of other times and places, and he tried to think of the distance in between them, the boy felt the night grow impossible and vast.
+When they spoke like this, of other times and places, and he tried to think of the distance in between them, the boy felt the queasy impossible bigness of the world, and it brought him to quietness.

 Across the clearing, where the trees drew their dark shapes together, another watcher waited.